yazz/VisualJS/README.md

 ### What Problem Does It Solve?
-When building an SPA on top of a database there are many considerations:
+When building a webapp to show data on the webpage using most frameworks a developer must:

-- Build the UI
+- Build the UI components
-- Bind the UI to a back end using AJAX callbacks
+- Bind the UI components to a back end using AJAX callbacks
-- Code the server side
+- Code the server side components to read a data store

+This means that a webapp will typically will have code for one thing spread out in three different places.

-Coils makes this simple by moving the SQL statements directly into the UI react components.
-So instead of writing code in 3 places, you just write it in one place, in the react component itself:
+Coils makes this simple by moving the data acess directly into the UI react components.
+So instead of writing code in three places, you just write it in one place, in the react component itself:

-    (select id, item from todo_items where item like '%' {}
+    (select id, item from todo_items
+                {}
                 (container
                     (inline "10%" (str (<-- :id)))  (inline "80%" (str (<-- :item))))))

+This greatly simplifies building of database based webapps.

 ### Is Coils for me?